chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 And third, our support team was overwhelmed with repetitive questions, so I built an AI-powered chat tool using Vue.js with Ragflow.
 This tool automated responses to common questions and helped our support team focus on more complex cases.

-Finally, I mentored three junior developers, overseeing their technical development and establishing a standard code review process that significantly improved our team's code quality.
+Finally, I mentored three junior developers and established a standard code review process that significantly improved our team's code quality.

 > What were your key contributions at Blitz Interactive?